 - Service Gap Control does not apply to exception reporting for NB-IoT.

-- Access to the network for regulatory prioritized services like Emergency services are allowed when a Service Gap timer is running.
+- Access to the network for regulatory prioritized services like Emergency services and other regulatory prioritized services (e.g., MPS, MCX) are allowed when a Service Gap timer is running.

-- Service Gap Control shall be effective also for UEs performing de-registration and re-registration unless access to the network for regulatory prioritized services like Emergency services is required.
+- Service Gap Control shall be effective also for UEs performing de-registration and re-registration unless access to the network for regulatory prioritized services like Emergency services and other regulatory prioritized services (e.g., MPS, MCX) is required.

 - If the Service Gap timer is running, the Service Gap is applied at PLMN selection as follows: